Why It Works

 - Pork shoulder is inexpensive and forgiving: it always comes out juicy.

 The first time I cooked a Cuban-style pork shoulder, I knew next to nothing about the basic principles of slow-cooked meats or about the recipe itself, except its basic flavors—so I winged it.
-I was at the Vermont home of friend Deborah Krasner, many years before she wrote the amazing sustainable-meat manifesto Good Meat.
+I was at the Vermont home of friend Deborah Krasner, many years before she wrote the amazing sustainable-meat manifesto Good Meat (at Amazon).
 We had a wood-fired pizza oven that was cooling down from the previous night's cooking and a good local pork shoulder.
 I rubbed the shoulder with a marinade of garlic, oregano, cumin, and citrus juice, then tossed it into the oven and monitored it, letting it roast until it hit an internal temperature of 165°F.

 What came out of the oven had a glistening, charred, crisp crust, so I was hopeful.
 But as soon as I started carving, I knew I had made a major miscalculation.
 The stuff was rubbery to the point of being nearly impossible to cut, even with the sharpest knife we had.
 It went back into the oven to finish slow-roasting overnight, and we had eggs for dinner.